March 2025

 Normalised Difference Vegetation Index (NDVI)

-Plant greenness levels remain above average for many parts of the region.
+Plant greenness levels remain near average to above average for most of the region for the January to March period.

-• Some of the extremely negative NDVI areas (brown patches) represent water and mine sites.
+Note that some of the extremely negative NDVI areas (brown patches) are water bodies or from the influence of mining operations.

 Click on the scroll bar below the map to compare with previous months.